War of 1812 -- The River Raisin Massacre

 Having been gone from home for three months, Winchester's men suffered greatly, shivering in crudely made huts, eating half rations when available, wearing tattered, light weight garments, and being encamped 100 miles from human habitation where some sort of relief might be sought.

 Frenchtown, being occupied by British and Indians, sent pleas for help, and Winchester, against Harrison's orders, sent Colonel Lewis with a relief detachment.
-Traveling on the frozen surfaces down the Maumee River, along the western shore of Lake Erie, and north on the river Raisin, they reached Frenchtown on Jan.
+Traveling on the frozen surfaces down the Maumee River, along the western shore of Lake Erie, and north on the River Raisin, they reached Frenchtown on Jan.
 18, 1813 to drive away the detachment of British and Indians.
 Two days later Winchester and reinforcements joined Lewis.
 Despite reports that Proctor and a large force were moving to counterattack, Winchester presumed such a plan would require 'some days' to implement.
 Consequently, while his men were encamped without adequate security in Frenchtown, he spent the night in the cabin of Colonel Frances Navarre located on the south side of the river, one mile west of the settlement.
 While guards were posted as usual, none guarded the road north.

 On the night of January 21, 1813, Proctor assembled his army five miles north of Frenchtown, launching a surprise attack before sunrise on the morning of January 22.

-American regulars quickly returned fire from behind fencerow, but were shortly driven back.
-Kentucky militiamen attempting to reinforce the regulars were also overwhelmed.
+American regulars quickly returned fire from behind fencerow, but were

 Awakened by the sound of battle, Winchester rode a horse held in readiness by his host, arriving to see the right flank crumbling, as his regulars attempted to retreat south along Hull's road.
-Pursuing in an attempt to reform the regulars, he was captured by Indians, while most of his men on ahead were massacred.
+Pursuing in an attempt to re-form the regulars, he was captured by Indians, while most of his men on ahead were massacred.
 Very few made good their escape.

-Unaware the Kentuckians fought on loyally in Frenchtown, having vowed to fight to the end, saying they 'would rather die on the field' than surrender.
-Also during the rout the U.S. regulars broke into small groups and continued to fight until overwhelmed.After threats and arguments between American and British officers, Proctor promised to save Frenchtown from being burned and the wounded from being killed by Indians, if the Kentuckians would surrender.
+Unaware of this, the Kentuckians fought on loyally in Frenchtown, having vowed to fight to the end, saying they 'would rather die on the field' than surrender.
+Also during the rout the brave U.S. regulars broke into small groups and continued to fight until overwhelmed.After threats and arguments between American and British officers, Proctor promised to save Frenchtown from being burned and the wounded from being killed by Indians, if the Kentuckians would surrender.
 Reluctantly, surrender took place.

 On January 22, 1813, Proctor departed for Fort Malden with the British regulars, Canadian militia, and American prisoners who were able to walk.
 There were not enough sleighs to carry all of the American wounded, so many were left behind in the care of several volunteers and two surgeons.
 A Captain William Elliott and three interpreters were also to remain and guard the wounded, but all four left before the night ended.